In a Nutshell

 For viewing GML files produced by OGDF, you can use the GoVisual Diagram Editor (GDE) as graph editor.
 We are aware that it is a bit old and not updated for a while (especially the Linux version might not work on your Linux).
 For converting graph files (e.g. in GML format) created by OGDF into pictures, you can use the gml2pic tool, which supports various picture formats like PNG, JPG, PDF, or EPS.

-Besides the regular releases, we release snapshots of the current development base on a weekly basis.
+Besides the regular releases, we release snapshots of the current development base irregularly.
 Please note that these snapshots may contain untested code, bugs, and unfinished documentation, since they are directly obtained from the source code repository.
 On the other hand, they contain the latest changes, improvements, and bug fixes.

-The weekly builds contain some code-breaking changes that will be part of the next release.
+The snapshots contain some code-breaking changes that will be part of the next release.
 The Porting Guide explains these changes and how to rewrite source code written for OGDF v.2012.07 (Sakura).
 We also use a revised configuration system, please refer to the new installation instructions (Visual Studio and Linux/Mac).

 The reference documentation of the latest snapshot can be found here.